Gunboat Capitalism

 Applications are now open!

-The SPEC Lab is looking to hire research assistants for the upcoming Fall 2024 semester as well as summer positions on our Everyday Respect project.
+The SPEC Lab hires research assistants at the beginning of each semester as well as student annotator positions for our Everyday Respect on a rolling basis.
 Both positions are open only to current USC students.
 Please click the buttons below to learn more and apply for either position.

 Check out the Research page to learn more about our projects.